Human mobility networks reveal increased segregation in large cities: Methods

-We define the \metric (IS) of a specified geographical area (i.e. Metropolitan Statistical Area, County) as the Pearson correlation between the economic standing (ES) of individuals residing in that geographical area, and the mean ES those that they come into contact with.
+We define the \metric (ES) of a specified geographical area (i.e. Metropolitan Statistical Area, County) as the Pearson correlation between the socioeconomic status (SES) of individuals residing in that geographical area, and the mean SES those that they cross paths with.

-Our metric captures the extent to which an individual's ES predicts the ES of their immediate interaction network.
-Thus, in a perfectly integrated area in which individuals interact randomly with others regardless of ES, \metric would equal 0.0.
-In a perfectly segregated area in which individuals interact with only those of the exact same ES, \metric would equal 1.0.
+Our metric captures the extent to which an individual's SES predicts the SES of their immediate exposure network.
+Thus, in a perfectly integrated area in which individuals cross paths randomly with others regardless of SES, \metric would equal 0.0.
+In a perfectly segregated area in which individuals cross paths with only those of the exact same SES, \metric would equal 1.0.

-Interaction segregation nests a classic definition residential segregation, the Neighborhood Sorting Index\citeMethods{jargowsky1996take, jargowsky2005measure} (NSI), which is equivalent to the Pearson correlation across between each person's ES and the mean ES in their Census tract.
-The NSI is widely used because it can be calculated directly from Census data on the ES of people living in each tract.
-However, a fundamental limitation of NSI as a measure segregation is that the Census tract in which people live is a weak proxy for who they interact with.
-Census tracts are static and artificial boundaries which fail to capture interactions as individuals move throughout the cityscape during work, leisure time, and schooling.
+Exposure segregation nests a classic definition residential segregation, the Neighborhood Sorting Index\citeMethods{jargowsky1996take, jargowsky2005measure} (NSI), which is equivalent to the Pearson correlation across between each person's SES and the mean SES in their Census tract.
+The NSI is widely used because it can be calculated directly from Census data on the SES of people living in each tract.
+However, a fundamental limitation of NSI as a measure segregation is that the Census tract in which people live is a weak proxy for who they cross paths with.
+Census tracts are static and artificial boundaries which fail to capture socioeconomic mixing as individuals move throughout the cityscape during work, leisure time, and schooling.